 2. Chronic pleurisy.

-Clinic: Pleurisy is characterized by pain in the chest, aggravated by deep inspiration and coughing, fever, chills.
-Breathing becomes shallow and frequent, the affected side chest lags behind when breathing, auscultation reveals wheezing and weakening of breathing, percussion determines dullness in the sloping (lower) sections of the chest.
-On radiography, homogeneous darkening is noted, the sinuses are not differentiated, exudate is in pleural cavity can be defined as a horizontal level or as a Damoiseau line.
+Clinic: Pleurisy is characterized by pain in the chest, aggravated by deep breathing and coughing, increased body temperature, and chills.
+Breathing becomes shallow and rapid, affected side chest breathing lags; auscultation reveals wheezing and weakening of breathing; percussion reveals dullness in the sloping (lower) parts of the chest.
+X-rays show homogeneous darkening, the sinuses are not differentiated, exudate in pleural cavity can be defined as a horizontal level or as a Damoiseau line.
 To clarify the diagnosis, a diagnostic puncture of the pleural cavity can be performed.

 Treatment:

-1. Puncture method: therapeutic puncture is performed in 7–8 intercostal spaces, along the upper edge of the rib (so as not to damage the intercostal nerve and blood vessels), along the axillary and scapular lines.
-After layering local anesthesia the pleural cavity is punctured, the exudate is evacuated, an antiseptic solution is injected into the pleural cavity.
+1. Puncture method: therapeutic puncture is performed in the 7–8 intercostal spaces, along the upper edge of the rib (so as not to damage the intercostal nerves and vessels), along the axillary and scapular lines.
+After layering local anesthesia The pleural cavity is punctured, the exudate is evacuated, and an antiseptic solution is injected into the pleural cavity.

-2. Puncture-flow method: using thick needles or trocars, the pleural cavity is punctured, 2 or more drains are installed for constant irrigation of the pleural cavity with antiseptics and simultaneous aspiration of the washing fluid.
+2. Puncture-flow method: using thick needles or trocars, a puncture of the pleural cavity is performed, 2 or more drains are installed for constant irrigation of the pleural cavity with antiseptics and simultaneous aspiration of the lavage fluid.

-3. Closed surgical method: thoracotomy is performed, sanitation of the pleural cavity, drainage of the pleural cavity with suturing the thoracotomy wound tightly.
+3. Closed surgical method: thoracotomy is performed, sanitation of the pleural cavity is performed, drainage of the pleural cavity is performed with suturing of the thoracotomy wound tightly.

-4. Open surgical method: after thoracotomy, the wound is not sutured, it is left open.
+4. Open surgical method: after thoracotomy, the wound is not sutured and left open.
 It is currently used extremely rarely, only for pleural empyema.

 Peritonitis- inflammation of the peritoneum.